Rangers vs. Bruins Prediction & Picks - November 25

 Rangers vs. Bruins Prediction & Picks: Line, Spread, Over/Under - November 25

-Two of the top teams in the Eastern Conference, the Boston Bruins (first at 14-2-3) and the New York Rangers (second at 14-3-1), square off on Saturday, November 25 at 1:00 PM ET on ESPN+, MSG, and NESN.
+Two of the top teams in the Eastern Conference, the New York Rangers (second at 14-3-1) and the Boston Bruins (first at 14-2-3), square off on Saturday, November 25 at 1:00 PM ET on ESPN+, MSG, and NESN.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-The Rangers have gone 8-1-1 over their last 10 games, scoring 33 goals while allowing 22 in that time.
-On 28 power-play opportunities during that span, they have scored seven goals (25.0%).
+The Rangers' offense has totaled 33 goals during their last 10 outings, while allowing 22 goals.
+A total of 28 power-play opportunities during that span have netted seven power-play goals (25.0%).
+They are 8-1-1 in those contests.

-To prepare for this matchup, here is who we expect to take home the victory in Saturday's hockey action.
+As hockey action continues, prepare for the contest by checking out which team we project to pick up the victory in Saturday's game.

 Rangers vs. Bruins Predictions for Saturday

-Our computer projection model for this contest predicts a final tally of Rangers 3, Bruins 2.
+Our computer projections model for this matchup predicts a final result of Rangers 3, Bruins 2.

 - Total Pick: Under 6 (computer predicts 5.6 goals on average)